cckaron/WayFic-SUMO_simulator-demo/README.md

-# WayFic
-# 2020 Taiwan Presidential Hackathon
+# 2020 Taiwan Presidential Hackathon - Wayfic Team
+Demo the concept of virtual road mechanism for emergency vehicle in Taipei City - Daan District.
+Implementing with SUMO simulator.